rijkvp/blink/README.md

 # The path of the directory the sounds are loaded from.
 You can specify a different sound for earch break type.
 sounds_dir = "/path/to/my/sounds"

-# You can specify multiple break types.
-Break types with a higher weight will be selected
+# You can specify multiple break types / timers.
 [[break]]
+# Required: title of the break, will be shown on notifications.
 title = "Micro break"
+# Required: the interval between each break.
+interval = "1200"
+# A list of random descriptions.
+A random one will be shown in notifications
 descriptions = ["Don't forget to blink your eyes.", "Look away from the screen for a moment.", "Make sure you have a good posture."]
-# The interval between each break.
-interval = "1200"

 [[break]]
 title = "Computer break"
+interval = "1800"
+# How long it takes for the break to become 'active'.
+timeout = "2000"
+# Breaks with a higher weight will be chosen before others.
+weight = 2
+# The decay of the break interval after each prompt.
+A decay of 1.0 will multiply the interval with 0.5 after each prompt.
+decay = 0.5
 descriptions = ["Get away from behind your screen!", "Time to relax for a moment!"]
 # The sound to play on each prompt.
 Refering to a file in the sounds_dir.
 # Note that only the .ogg (vorbis) codec is supported!